dbosoft/SAPHub/README.md

 ```
 The script will guide you through the steps to download the SAP NW RFC SDK and to configure the connection to the SAP System.

+This video shows how to use the script: https://youtu.be/FG2KOWbJ42c

 ## Apps